crux-eval/eval-arena/README.md

 These thresholds can be found in the `p5_min` column of the [summary page](https://crux-eval.github.io/eval-arena).
 Many popular papers in the area contain some results that have low statistical significance: [HumanEval](https://arxiv.org/pdf/2107.03374), [mbpp](https://arxiv.org/pdf/2108.07732), [StarCoder 2](https://arxiv.org/pdf/2402.19173), [CodeLlamma](https://arxiv.org/pdf/2308.12950)
 [self-debugging](https://arxiv.org/pdf/2304.05128), [Coder-Reviewer](https://arxiv.org/pdf/2211.16490).
 This is not meant to single out these works, since reporting on a common set of benchmarks is beneficial and low significance level does not mean wrong.
 However, the results can be better interpreted knowning the noise level for each benchmark.
+It seems better if the benchmark builders audit/measure their benchmarks rather than users.

 There seems to be a perception that you always get the right rankings anyways.
 For some counter-examples on [HumanEval+](https://evalplus.github.io/leaderboard.html), some larger models are worse than smaller models for the series of models `Claude-3-`, `CodeGen2-`, `code-`.
 This is less surprising given the noise level involved.
 Inconsistencies in the eval sections of StarCoder2 or CodeLlamma can also be explained by the noise level.